-Our children develop sensitivity to the needs and feelings of others and show respect for British values and people of other cultures and beliefs.
+Our children develop sensitivity to the needs and feelings of others, show respect for people of other cultures and their beliefs.
 They take turns and share fairly.
-We encourage children to express their feelings and behave in appropriate ways developing an understanding of what is right, what is wrong and why and to treat living things, property and their environment with care and concern.
+We encourage children to express their feelings and behave in appropriate ways developing an understanding of what is right and wrong.
+How to treat living things, property and their environment with care and concern.
 Our children respond to relevant cultural and religious events and show a range of feelings, such as wonder, joy or sorrow, in response to their experience of the world.

 COMMUNICATION AND LANGUAGE